 In Italian, with Elisa translating, Giovanni told us that Nira’s mother was the “Ronaldo” of truffle dogs, worth approximately $100,000!
 He has seven dogs he rotates for truffle hunting as it is a very strenuous activity for the dogs (not to mention, Giovanni).
 He said Nira isn’t quite the dog her mother is, but she’s still learning.

-Giovanni told us that when he’s not truffle hunting, he is a wine maker with a place not too far from Barolo.
+Giovanni told us that when he’s not truffle hunting, he is a winemaker with a place not too far from Barolo.
 Truffle season had just begun, and he said his days sometimes last up to 20 hours.
-He added that nighttime is the best time for truffle hunting as the scent of the truffles is stronger and there are less distractions.
-As he started the next part of his introduction his expression turned into a sly smile as he told us truffle hunting is quite lucrative, so he has to keep the area he hunts a secret, so if we told anyone it would not be good for us.
+He added that nighttime is the best time for truffle hunting as the scent of the truffles is stronger and there are fewer distractions.
+As he started the next part of his introduction his expression turned into a sly smile as he told us truffle hunting is quite lucrative, so he has to keep the area he hunts a secret, so if we told anyone, it would not be good for us.
 I told Elisa that wouldn’t be a problem since we barely found the train station.